cars10/packtpub-script/Readme.md

 ### Neither manual execution nor cron work
 You either failed to setup `rvm`, the dependencies or `phantomjs`.
 Try to redo the steps in the setup or open an issue in this repo if you cannot get it working.

+# TODO
+* Send the actual book as an attachment in the mail

 # License
 MIT